 When it comes to wedding preparation, the quest for a great suit doesn’t get much attention.
 The wedding dress always tends to be top priority, and men are basically expected to show up wearing the right color tie and an outfit that doesn’t have stains on it.
 There’s a reason no one is lining up to watch a show called Say Yes to the Suit.

-But unlike a wedding dress, a quality suit has applications far beyond the day of the wedding.
-It can be professional attire, formal wear or even just an outfit for special occasions like anniversaries and date nights.
+But unlike a wedding dress, a quality suit has uses that go far beyond the day of the wedding.
+It can serve as professional attire, formal wear or even just an outfit for special occasions like anniversaries and date nights.

 Go to a tailor

 One of the biggest reasons men choose to buy a suit instead of renting a tux is the fit.
 A tailored suit will always look better than a tux rented off the rack.